 As a beginner bow hunter, you are always faced with the problem of making the right selection for your body build and preferences.
 Not having the proper knowledge about compound bows is a recipe for the wrong buying decision.
-And the wrong bow will lead to poor performance and a waste of time, money or even a loss of interest in hunting.
+And the wrong bow will lead to poor performance and a waste of time, money, or even a loss of interest in hunting.
+We have picked the 13 best compound bow for beginners to choose from.

 Chances are there is a bow that fits you whatever your strength and body build is like.
 All you need is the right buying guide.
 That is what this article is, plus a review of the top compound bows for beginners.
 We are presenting this top thirteen bows to save you the trouble of doing the research yourself.
 The review is meant to help you buy without subsequent regrets.
 However, the compound bows featured here may not be suitable for all, because people differ in strength and body structure.